gerardog1/LINUX_HARDENING/README.md

 ## Why I Did This

 I'm currently studying for the CompTIA Security+ certification and wanted hands-on practice with real-world Linux security techniques.
-This is just the start.
 These hardening steps helped me:
 - Understand secure system configuration
 - Apply the principle of least privilege